Stuycs-K/project03-final-10-chakrabortys-tamm-haratschw/PROPOSAL.md

 - Memory allocation will be used for allocating strings for user input, and allowing for the manipulation of bytes in the strings to garble them and send them to the next user.

-- Files will store previous inputs and garbled outputs, and will be read from to get a tempalte for the garbled outputs.
+- Files will store previous inputs and garbled outputs, and will be read from to get a template for the garbled outputs.

 - Processes(forking and execing) will be used for executing a psuedo shell to write to the server.